Hurricane Rita: Impact

 In some areas, the effects of Hurricane Rita were not nearly as severe as anticipated.
 The storm surge feared in Galveston and Houston struck farther east as the storm's center came ashore at the Louisiana border.
 Winds blowing offshore in Texas actually flattened the surge, which was only 7 ft in Galveston, well below the height of the seawall.
 The 5 in of rain expected to fall overnight in New Orleans as Rita came ashore also did not happen, and the pressure on the levee system was eased.
 Still, a storm surge of up to 18 ft struck southwestern Louisiana, and coastal parishes experienced extensive damage.
 In Cameron Parish, the communities of Holly Beach, Hackberry, Cameron, Creole and Grand Chenier were essentially destroyed.
 There were also severe impacts, mainly due to wind, in inland parishes and counties across Southwest Louisiana and Southeast Texas, respectively.
 Cities such as Beaumont, Texas and Lake Charles, Louisiana, as well as surrounding communities, suffered extensive wind damage.

 An estimated two million people lost electricity.

-Total damage is estimated at approximately $18.5 billion.
+In the Gulf of Mexico, the hurricane destroyed 66 oil platforms and four drilling rigs, while also causing severe damage to 32 platforms and 10 rigs.
+The hurricane halted the entirety of the country's gulf oil production, along with 80% of its natural gas production.

 Deaths

 The reported death toll for Hurricane Rita was 120.
 Only seven were direct deaths.
 One was caused by a tornado spawned in the storm's outer bands, one was due to storm surge flooding and three others were caused by trees blown down in the storm.
 The two Florida deaths both occurred in rip currents caused by Rita's distant waves.

 Direct deaths are those caused by the direct effects of the winds, flooding, tornadoes, storm surge or oceanic effects of Rita.
-Indirect deaths are caused by hurricane-related accidents (including car accidents, crimes, fires or other incidents), cleanup and evacuation incidents and health issues (such as poisoning, illnesses, lack of emergency aid).
+Indirect deaths are caused by hurricane-related accidents (including car accidents, crimes, fires or other incidents), cleanup and evacuation incidents and health issues (such as poisoning, illnesses, and lack of emergency aid).